Everyone needs a vacation. That’s why we’re discussing vacation mental health for Mental Health Awareness Month this year.

 You need a time budget and a money budget for your vacation.

-Many people underestimate the costs of travel and tend to splurge while on vacation.
+Many people underestimate travel costs and tend to splurge while on vacation.
 Worrying about money while you’re trying to relax is counterproductive.
-Not worrying about money in the moment and then coming back to reality with big credit card bills is going to add a lot of additional stress to your life.
+Not worrying about money at the moment and then returning to reality with big credit card bills will add much stress to your life.

-Plan on a vacation that won’t stress your bank account too much.
+Plan a vacation that won’t stress your bank account too much.
 If you’re travelling and constantly worrying about whether you can afford something, you can’t get the most out of your experience.
-Budgeting before booking can really help you know what you’ll end up spending.
-It will also give you an idea of how to manage your money while on the go.
+Budgeting before booking can help you know what you’ll spend.
+It will also give you an idea of managing your money while on the go.
 How high-end of a restaurant can you eat at?
 What kind of souvenirs and mementos can you get?
 Can you go on that excursion you want to experience?
-These are all things you don’t want to think about when you’re trying to relax.
+These are all things you don’t want to consider when trying to relax.

 Have a Vacation Itinerary

 Knowing when and where will really help reduce stress and improve vacation mental health.
-Make sure to leave a lot of extra time built in for transit, or to just take a break and smell the flowers.
+Make sure to leave a lot of extra time built in for transit or just take a break and smell the flowers.

 Some people overschedule (I’m totally guilty of this).
 Hurry up and go here, take this picture, walk around a little, and then hurry on to the next destination.
 This is no way to spend your vacation.
 It’s exhausting.
 Make sure to take time to relax.

-By knowing the people you’re traveling with and their expectations, you can often work together to determine how to plan your time.
+By knowing the people you’re travelling with and their expectations, you can often work together to determine how to plan your time.
 Often, when travelling with a group, going your separate ways during the day and meeting back at the hotel is a good idea.
-This allows all of us to get to do what we want to do and to get the downtime we need.
-It also gives you and your travelling companions opportunities to share your independent experiences.
+This allows us all to do what we want and get the downtime we need.
+It also allows you and your travelling companions to share your experiences.

 Schedule Vacation Downtime

 You’re going on vacation to relax, not to be run ragged.
-Make sure you schedule downtime and have a plan for how you’ll spend it.
-Maybe that involves a book or a nap or just a nice stroll.
-Everyone is different when it comes to their downtime, but make sure you have some planned.
+Make sure you schedule downtime and plan how you’ll spend it.
+Maybe that involves a book, a nap, or a pleasant stroll.
+Everyone is different regarding their downtime, but make sure you have some planned.

 Plan Your Workload Before Vacation

-Before you go, make a plan for work.
-There’s nothing worse than going on vacation and coming back to a massive pile of work and stress because you had no coverage.
+Before you go, make a work plan.
+There’s nothing worse than going on vacation and returning to a massive pile of work and stress because you had no coverage.
 This adds stress to your life and really nullifies any stress relief your vacation provides.

 Make sure that your contacts know who to speak with in your absence.
 Make sure that the people who are covering for you know what to do to keep things moving.
-Having good coverage means not needing to do the work when you get back.
+Good coverage means not needing to do the work when you return.

 Disconnect on Vacation

 Having the vacation alert on well in advance gives them ample notice.
 It also gives you permission to say no when someone comes to you at the last minute with an urgent need.
-You’ve told them weeks ago, now they’ll just have to wait.
+You told them weeks ago; now they’ll just have to wait.

 The best way to make people respect your schedule is silence.
-Do not respond when you are emailed or called or messaged while on vacation.
-If you want to, turn off your devices completely or set it up so you get no notifications from work.
+Do not respond when emailed, called, or messaged while on vacation.
+If you want to, turn off your devices completely or set them up so you get no notifications from work.
 If you allow people to interrupt your schedule, they always will.

 Relax on Vacation

-This is the most important thing of any vacation.
+This is the most essential thing of any vacation.
 Switching gears, changing environments or just spicing up day-to-day routines can really impact your mental health.
 There is a bit of stress from the change, but it helps change your perspective.
-If you’re successful at this, you’ll return to regular life with increased energy and mental capacity.
+You’ll return to regular life with increased energy and mental capacity if you succeed.